Texas Divorce 101: Property Division

 The last two in the list are unlikely to cause the court to award a disproportionate share of the community estate to one spouse over the other, although it is still a possibility depending on the specific circumstances of each matter.
 The remedies for fraud on the community are outlined above and awarding a disproportionate share of the community to the wronged spouse is a clear remedy in those situations.

 A final decree should outline when and how the awarded property division should be facilitated.
-Usually, the decree will include a deadline (for example, within thirty days from the date the Judge signs the decree), by which all property must be given to the spouse to which it was awarded.
-If the parties are unable to agree to a plan for each party to obtain any awarded property that is not in their possession, then they may ask the judge to order a more detailed manner for the exchange of property.
-A knowledgeable and experienced family law attorney can help you transfer titles and ownership documents for motor vehicles of any kind and real estate property, if needed, that will require additional documents that may need to be filed with the appropriate government offices to make the transfers official.
+Usually, the divorce decree will include a deadline (for example, within thirty days from the date the Judge signs the decree), by which all property must be given to the spouse to which it was awarded.
+If the parties are unable to agree to a plan for each party to obtain any awarded property that is not in their possession, then they may ask the judge to order a more detailed manner for the completion of division of community property.